Click here for Call 2 Haul homepage.

-While Neighborhood Cleanup served some of us well for many years, it was no longer meeting our regulatory or community needs.
-In addition to the public input, we also have other requirements and priorities for changing the program.
+While Neighborhood Cleanup served some of us well for many years, it was no longer meeting our environmental or community needs.
+In addition to the public input, we faced additional considerations for changing the program.

-Stormwater is any runoff that makes its way down a traditional storm drain or gutter.
-Unlike household and institutional wastewater, stormwater is NOT treated.
-Everything that goes in the gutter ends up in the Jordan River and eventually into the Great Salt Lake.
+- Storm water is any runoff that makes its way down a traditional storm drain or gutter.
+Unlike household and institutional wastewater, storm water is NOT treated.
+Everything that goes in the gutter has the potential to end up in our local rivers and streams.

-Finally, the Neighborhood Cleanup piles, particularly those containing organic material and small loose items, could clog gutters and storm drains, leading to localized flooding.
+- Finally, the Neighborhood Cleanup piles, particularly those containing organic material and small loose items, could clog gutters and storm drains, leading to localized flooding and property damage.

 Appearance of neighborhoods

 There was a considerable difference in how Neighborhood Cleanup impacted west side and east side neighborhoods.
 Unfortunately, NCU led to illegal dumping and other program violations (e.g., type of material, quantity of material, duration piles remained out) in west side communities in such a way that enforcing or preventing infractions was almost impossible.